inickt/cs4500-mineola-kilgore/Fish/Planning/referee.md

     ;; creating holes on the initial board.
     ;; The Referee will then determine a play order, which starts with the player who's age is lowest and cycles ;; through the players in a round-robin fashion.
-    ;; The Referee will call `get-place` on each player 6 - N times, where N is the number of players.
+    ;; The Referee will call `get-placement` on each player 6 - N times, where N is the number of players.
-    ;; The Referee will then call `get-move` on the current player of the GameTree until it reaches an EndGame ;; where there are no valid moves remaining.
+    ;; The Referee will then call `get-movement` on the current player of the GameTree until it reaches an EndGame ;; where there are no valid moves remaining.
     ;; If, during this process, a player fails to make a move or cheats, the Referee will kick the player from ;; the game and then resume the game without that player or it's penguins.